roguehistory/Hist_Digh3814/content/en/week/2/alternative-project.md

 **_But, but... games aren't real worlds!
 What good would it be to study memorialization in there?_**

 Virtual worlds are still human worlds, and the way death is memorialized in there might also provide us insight to how we construct death _out here_.
 Archaeology isn't just about the past, remember.
 We spend a great deal of our waking hours in these virtual worlds.
 Perhaps studying memorialization in-world will give us insight into memorializations of the future?
 Perhaps it might tell us about how people form social relationships in-world?
 Let's find out.

+Go into the game, and take screenshots.
+Then, working from your screenshots, [record them in our system](/week/2/do-the-project).